Indian Child Welfare

 If the State is investigating an Indian family how will Cherokee Nation Indian Child Welfare know the family is being investigated?

-The State is required under law and contracts to provide Cherokee Nation Indian Child Welfare with any and all information regarding the investigation of a Cherokee child.
+The State is required by law to provide Cherokee nation Indian Child Welfare with all information regarding the investigation of a Cherokee child.

 Can the state place a child with relatives?